 From Jayne : I worked at Pantiles for many years and I know Pantiles was used in the film "Reach for the Sky".
 I lived in Bagshot from 1962-1996 and still think of it as home.
 I used to ride my bike past Pantiles when young but I never thought I'd end up working there.
 [Sep 11]

 From Paul Montgomery : I use to visit the Pantiles night club nearly every week in the early 70s.
 It had a great feel about it - some of the best music played by the some of the best known artists around: Georgie Fame, Geno Washington and the Ram Jam band, Gonzalez were brilliant and many more.
 I was very lucky to meet my future wife Helen there (on my brother's stag night - he also met his wife there).
-We got married in 1975 but sadly she passed away last year.
+We got married in 1975 but sadly she passed away in 2012.
 Pantiles will always remain a lovely memory for me.
 Great times.
-Thank you Pantiles.[Nov 13]
+Thank you Pantiles.[Nov 13 X]

 Chris wrote to the Bagshot web site: